mussawirimam/ELK-stack/Misc.md

-Realm, need to do deeper dive on it.
+Native REALM?
+What is that? need to do deeper dive on it.
 And configuring ldap into the configuration.